We continue to be bullish about niche e-commerce as a category to build sustainable businesses in. This story is a further illustration of the trend.

 Pavel Sokolovsky: I was born in Minsk, Belarus.
 I moved here with my family at a very young age in 1989.
 I grew up in the suburbs of Chicago.
 My father had an entrepreneurial background.
-In the mid-1990s he started his own contracting business doing heating and cooling work.
+In the mid-1990s, he started his own contracting business doing heating and cooling work.
 That was his second or third business by that time.
-I grew up watching him in action.
-I watched him go through the trials and tribulations of entrepreneurship.
-I was inspired by it and when the time came I wanted to have a shot at it.
+I grew up watching him go through the trials and tribulations of entrepreneurship.
+I was inspired by it and when the time came, I wanted to have a shot at it.

 Sramana: What is your academic background?

 Pavel Sokolovsky: I went to the University of Illinois where I earned degrees in Accounting and Finance.
 I finished school in 2007.

 Sramana: What happened after you graduated from school?

 Pavel Sokolovsky: The company my father had started in the mid-1990’s was heavily involved in residential construction.
 In 2007, we faced the end of residential construction as we had known it.
 I got a chance to apply my finance and accounting background in that business and I worked hand-in-hand with my father and my brother to try and balance the business with a struggling economy.
 I had a lot of trial by fire and gained valuable on-the-job experience.
 That is what introduced me to the heating and cooling space formally, which is the space my company is involved with today.